tranki1/workflows/README.md

-# Gulp.js, Git, and Browserify: Web Project Workflows
+# Gulp.js: Web Project Workflows

-This is a showcase for workflows management.
+This is a showcase for my personal workflows management.

 ## Introduction